codio-content/Coding_with_Python-File_Handling/.guides/content/Parsing-the-data-56c6.md

 ```

 ### Columns
-A String's `split()` method will split a string at each occurence of the supplied string and then return the result as a list.
+A String's `split()` method will split a string at each occurrence of the supplied string and then return the result as a list.

 ```python
   columns = line.split(',')